Little Blighty on the Down: Content

 The resource-laden, out-of-town supermarket Oppresto's (its name a parody of actual contemporary supermarket chain Presto), with its slavedriving managers like Mr F.W., downtrodden workforce, and rebellious trade union shop steward Mr Freeman, presents a moral dilemma for the Blightish.
 Is it morally right to benefit by trading with such an exploitative operation?

-At home the Blighty Bugle with its fearless reporter and nervous editor, and the local aristocratic Lady, with her mansion and relatives, would stand in for the real-world Press and British Royal Family.
+At home the Blighty Bugle with its fearless reporter and nervous editor, and the local aristocratic Lady, with her mansion and relatives, would stand in for the real-world Press and British royal family.

+Theme tune

+The theme tune, played at the beginning and end of all episodes, is an instrumental version of the Second World War patriotic song, "There'll Always Be an England".